jamgold/cropuploader/README.md

 }
 ```

 There are two easy templates that can be used.
 The first is the uploader itself, which just renders a File input and a button.
 You can pass in the size of the derivative thumbnail that should be generated.
 The package will take care of the events for the cropUploader template.
 As soon as a file is selected it will generate a preview in canvas#thumbnail_canvas.
-If that DOMelement does not exist, it will be created
+If that DOMelement does not exist, it will be created.
+You can provide your own ID for the canvas by specifying it with canvasID="yourID" when calling the template.

 ```
 <template name="images">